chiarabarbieri/SIBEworkshop_2025/Readme.md

 ### ADMIXTURE run

 Now the proper ADMIXTURE run.
-The following commands will run ADMIXTURE for each *K* (number of ancestry blocks) desired.
+The following commands will perform 5 runs of ADMIXTURE for each *K* (number of ancestry blocks) desired.
 One value of *K* will be more supported by the analysis: the one with the lowest associated cross-validation error.
 This *K* will be considered as the best representation of the actual data variation.

-Copy-paste the commands below in a file called `admixture_script.sh` Or run it directly in the terminal.
+Copy-paste the commands below in a file called `admixture_script.sh` and then run it in the terminal as sh admixture_script.sh
+Or run these commands directly in the terminal.

+    typeset -i run=0
+    while (( run < 5 )); do  ##  with 5 runs for each K
+    run=$(( run + 1 ));
+    for K in 2 3 4 5 6 7 8 9 10; do  # select a meaningful series of K - the more Ks, the longer the run obviously
+	admixture -s time --cv EurasiaSelection_pruned.ped $K -j6 | tee log.K${K}.RUN$run.out;
+    mv EurasiaSelection_pruned.$K.P K$K.Run$run.P;
+    mv EurasiaSelection_pruned.$K.Q K$K.Run$run.Q;
+    done;
+    done

 As this takes some time to run, i did it already before for this exercise.
 The results are stored in THIS FOLDER!!!!
 I run 5 iterations for each K from K=2 to K=10.
 We need to repeat the runs to exclude the chance of some runs not exploring the variability space well enough.

-    typeset -i run=0
-    for K in 2 3 4 5; do  # select a meaningful series of K - the more Ks, the longer the run obviously ./admixture -s time --cv EurasiaSelection_pruned.ped $K -j2 | tee log.K${K}.RUN1.out;
-    mv EurasiaSelection_pruned.$K.P K$K.Run1.P;
-    mv EurasiaSelection_pruned.$K.Q K$K.Run1.Q;
-    done

-Once your file is ready, run the following:

-    sh admixture_script.sh

 For each run there are three output: .out, .P, and .Q

 Each run is associated to a Cross-Validation error.
 A good value of K will exhibit a low cross-validation error compared to other K values.
+Here we visualize the CV values of all the five runs for each K.

     grep -h CV log*out > CV.txt